About VCB³

 Dr. Carlos Ulloa (Co-Director)

 Ulloa’s commitment to access, equity, and social justice allowed him to be an advocate and voice for the youth and families of California when Governor Jerry Brown appointed Carlos to a four-year term as an education commissioner on the Instructional Quality Commission (IQC), an advisory body to the California State Board of Education.
-Ulloa was a champion and steward as the state implemented the FAIR Education Act in the K-12 history-social science framework and materials adoption.
+Ulloa was a champion and steward as the state implemented the FAIR Education Act in the K-12 History-Social Science and was an active member of the ELA/ELD Framework and materials adoption committee.

 Ulloa’s research passion includes how Latinx culture, portrayal in film, television, and literature intersect to influence identity, resilience, and unconscious bias.